 We primarily compete in the global lab testing services market with a range of providers, from national or international players to other smaller regional or niche laboratories.
-Our products and services compete on the basis of the quality of services offered, breadth of services, level of expertise in each testing method, delivery time, level of expertise in the applicable regulatory requirements, our reputation with customers and regulators and the cost of services.
+Our products and services compete on the basis of the quality of services offered, breadth of services, level of expertise in each testing method, delivery time, level of expertise in the applicable regulatory requirements and our reputation with customers and regulators.